 Hannah’s journey towards becoming a Sports Therapist began at Exeter University, where she graduated with a BSc in Psychology and Sport Sciences.
 She then went on to do her Level 3 Personal Training qualification before completing her Sports Massage certification with the British School of Osteopathy in London.

 Since then, she has worked in one of the top health clubs in the North of England, as well as with Harrogate hockey club members.
 She has recently come back from a ski season in Zermatt, Switzerland where she helped her clients get back to skiing with a combination sports massage therapy and functional rehabilitation exercises.
 She likes to make sure her clients understand the need for holistic rehabilitation and uses her knowledge of sports psychology, physical training and massage to get people back on track or performing better than they ever have before.

-Currently, Hannah can teach Beginner Pilates and is working towards teaching advanced Pilates classes.
+Hannah is fully qualified to teach all levels of Pilates as well as pre and post natal classes.
 She likes to incorporate Pilates into her practice to prevent injury as well as for active rehabilitation.

 A keen sportswoman, Hannah has completed the Yorkshire Warrior twice.
 She loves running and skiing.
 As a youngster, Hannah represented the North of England in her hockey and has continued playing hockey to a high level ever since.
 Her discovery of Pilates has meant she has prevented her previous hockey-related back injury and she now practices Pilates at least twice a week.
 This varied insight into the sporting world enables her to understand common sporting injuries.